Josh4324/josh4324/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer, currently building stuffs on the blockchain with Solidity!
+I'm a Full-Stack Web and Blockchain Developer!
 </h2>

 A passionate software developer who loves to build quality software that users love to use.
 I love working with both frontend and backend technologies.
+I also love Web3.
+I spend my free time building cool projects on the blockchain.

 ### 🤝 Connect with me: